firesharkstudios/butterfly-server/Butterfly.Example.Crud/README.md

 ```
 cd butterfly-server\Butterfly.Example.Crud\www
 npm install
-npm run dev
+npm run serve
 ```

-This will open a browser to http://localhost:8080/.

-Now, open as many other browser instances to http://localhost:8080/ as you wish to confirm the todo list stays synchronized across all connected clients.
+Open as many browser instances to http://localhost:8080/ as you wish to confirm the todo list stays synchronized across all connected clients.

 **Note:** The server process is listening for API requests on port 8000 and the node dev server is listening on port 8080 and proxying API requests to port 8000.